-A WARNING: Maintain adequate spacing of combustible materials from sources of heat.
+WARNING: Maintain adequate spacing of combustible materials from sources of heat.

-WARNING: Do not use independent portable gas appliances inside the vehicle.
+AWARNING: Do not use independent portable gas appliances inside the vehicle.
 Cookers shall not be used as heaters.

-WARNING: A BBQ point inlet valve, if fitted, must only be used for the connection of portable LPG appliances.
+A WARNING: A BBQ point inlet valve, if fitted, must only be used for the connection of portable LPG appliances.

-Always read individual appliance instructions
+WARNING: Always read individual appliance instructions.

-A WARNING: If in doubt, ask!
+WARNING: If in doubt, ask for advice from a competent person.